 Can an airbag be replaced?

 Airbags cannot be reused once they’re deployed.
-However, airbags can be replaced.
-Make sure you contact an authorized technician or a new car dealership to ensure the quality of your airbag replacement.
+However, they can be replaced.
+To ensure the quality of your airbag replacement, contact an authorized technician or a new car dealership.

-The NHTSA urges consumers to report any airbag that fails to deploy to NHTSA’s Office of Defects Investigation for investigation of possible system defects and potential recall.
+The NHTSA urges consumers to report any airbag that fails to deploy to NHTSA’s Office of Defects Investigation to investigate possible system defects and potential recalls.

 McKenzie says airbags may not deploy in minor accidents, such as a minor crash due to a pothole or loose gravel, impact with a small animal or fender bender.

-“Airbags generally will deploy at high-speed impacts, but in the case that they were defective, you should talk to the insurance adjuster,” McKenzie says.
-“Some people have suffered serious injuries due to their airbags failing to deploy, they may seek compensation from the airbag manufacturer.
+“Airbags generally will deploy at high-speed impacts, but if they were defective, you should talk to the insurance adjuster,” McKenzie says.
+“Some people have suffered serious injuries due to their airbags failing to deploy; they may seek compensation from the airbag manufacturer.
 In other cases, medical injuries may be covered by the other party if they were the one found at fault in the accident, in which the airbag didn’t deploy.”

 How much does it cost to fix a deployed airbag?